olbat/ws-raidcore-translator/README.md

 Several dumps are available in the `dumps/` directory (_.json_ files).

-The `dumps/All-fr.json` and `dumps/All-de.json` files are containing French and German translations for every modules of the addon.
+The `dumps/All-fr.json` and `dumps/All-de.json` files are containing French and German translations for every modules of the add-on.

 ## Run examples
-### Generate dumps for a specific file
+### Generate rewrite dumps for a specific file
 ```
 $ docker run -v /path/to/Raidcore:/src/ olbat/ws-raidcore-translator \
-    raidcore-translator dump -o /src/dump.json /src/Modules/SystemDeamons.lua
+    raidcore-translator convert -n -o /src/dump.json /src/Modules/SystemDeamons.lua
 [WARN] (/src/Modules/SystemDeamons.lua:12) No reference for 'Lower Infinite Generator Core' (see http://wildstar.datminer.com/search/Lower%20Infinite%20Generator%20Core)
 [WARN] (/src/Modules/SystemDeamons.lua:12) No reference for 'Halls of the Infinite Mind' (see http://wildstar.datminer.com/search/Halls%20of%20the%20Infinite%20Mind)
 [WARN] (/src/Modules/SystemDeamons.lua:12) No reference for 'Infinite Generator Core' (see http://wildstar.datminer.com/search/Infinite%20Generator%20Core)